Jewish Autonomous Oblast: Establishment

 Eventually, Birobidzhan, in what is now the JAO, was chosen by the Soviet leadership as the site for the Jewish region.
 The choice of this area was a surprise to Komzet; the area had been chosen for military and economic reasons.
 This area was often infiltrated by China, while Japan also wanted Russia to lose the provinces of the Soviet Far East.
 At the time, there were only about 30,000 inhabitants in the area, mostly descendants of Trans-Baikal Cossacks resettled there by tsarist authorities, Koreans, Kazakhs, and the Tungusic peoples.
 The Soviet government wanted to increase settlement in the remote Russian Far East, especially along the vulnerable border with China.
 General Pavel Sudoplatov writes about the government's rationale behind picking the area in the Far East: "The establishment of the Jewish Autonomous Oblast in Birobidzhan in 1928 was ordered by Stalin only as an effort to strengthen the Far Eastern border region with an outpost, not as a favour to the Jews.
 The area was constantly penetrated by Chinese and White Russian resistance groups, and the idea was to shield the territory by establishing a settlement whose inhabitants would be hostile to white Russian émigrés, especially the Cossacks.
 The status of this region was defined shrewdly as an autonomous district, not an autonomous republic, which meant that no local legislature, high court, or government post of ministerial rank was permitted.
 It was an autonomous area, but a bare frontier, not a political center."

-On 28 March 1928, the Presidium of the General Executive Committee of the USSR passed the decree "On the attaching for Komzet of free territory near the Amur River in the Far East for settlement of the working Jews."
+On 28 March 1928, the Presidium of the General Executive Committee of the USSR passed the decree "On the attaching for Komzet of free territory near the Amur River in the Russian Far East for settlement of the working Jews."
 The decree meant "a possibility of establishment of a Jewish administrative territorial unit on the territory of said region".

 The new territory was initially called the Birobidzhan Jewish National Raion.

 Birobidzhan had a harsh geography and climate: it was mountainous, covered with virgin forests of oak, pine and cedar, and also swamplands, and any new settlers would have to build their lives from scratch.
 To make colonization more enticing, the Soviet government allowed private land ownership.
 This led to many non-Jews settling in the oblast to get a free farm.

 In the spring of 1928, 654 Jews arrived to settle in the area; however, by October 1928, 49.7% of them had left because of the severe conditions.
 In the summer of 1928, there were torrential rains that flooded the crops and an outbreak of anthrax that killed the cattle.

 On 7 May 1934, the Presidium of the General Executive Committee accepted the decree on its transformation into the Jewish Autonomous Region within the Russian Soviet Federative Socialist Republic.
 In 1938, with the formation of the Khabarovsk Territory, the Jewish Autonomous Region (JAR) was included in its structure.